 What might affect my test results?

-Pregnancy, oral contraceptives, infection, inflammation, and stress can all increase the copper levels in your blood.
-The medications corticosteroids and corticotropin can reduce your copper levels.
+Pregnancy, birth control pills, infection, inflammation, and stress can all increase the copper levels in your blood.
+The medicines corticosteroids and corticotropin can reduce your copper levels.

 How do I get ready for this test?